- About Us

 - Contact Us

 PRK was a procedure in use before LASIK, and does not involve creation of a corneal flap.
 Upon arrival for PRK surgery, your eye will be prepared with a special surgical cleansing solution and preoperative medications will be administered to guard against infection.
-Anesthetic drops, to fully numb or blade your eye, will be added to assure your total comfort.
+Anesthetic drops are used to numb both eyes.
+The actual procedure is painless.
 No needles are utilized during the procedure.
 You may, however, be asked to look at a light while the procedure is being preformed to help hold your eye still.

 With this unmatched ability to remove tissue, the Excimer laser has been rapidly adopted as a prominent tool for either therapeutic treatment (phototherapeutic-PTK), or for refractive treatment (photorefractive-PRK) surgery correction.